Skip to Main

 Eligibility

 UT Southwestern will consider applicants matriculated in an ACGME-accredited diagnostic radiology residency or an RCPSC-accredited or CFPC-accredited residency program in Canada.
-International Medical Graduates (IMGs) who completed a radiology residency program are also welcomed to apply.
+International Medical Graduates (IMGs) who completed a radiology residency program are also welcome to apply.

-UT Southwestern only offers J-1 visas
+UT Southwestern only offers J-1 visas at this time.

 Application Process